MAURICE BLACKBURN PTY LTD (ACN 105 657 989)

 - any entity or person with your authority.

-We may also use information about you within Maurice Blackburn or provide it to a related body corporate to help enhance the quality of legal services we offer to other clients or to the wider community, and to comply with our obligations under applicable laws, including workplace health and safety laws.
+We may also use information about you within Maurice Blackburn or provide it to a related body corporate to help enhance the quality of legal services we offer to other clients or to the wider community.

 We do not generally transfer personal information from Australia to overseas parties, unless working with international service providers or required by law.

-There may be situations where we consult overseas-based experts and/or law practices regarding your claim or your matter may be funded by an overseas-based litigation funder.
-We may also engage overseas-based services providers.
-In those circumstances, we will disclose information about you to entities outside Australia.
-At this time and to the best of our knowledge the overseas recipients could be located in either Canada, Ireland, the Netherlands, Singapore, the United Kingdom or the United States.
+At this time and to the best of our knowledge the overseas recipients could be located in Canada, Ireland, the Netherlands, Singapore, the United Kingdom, Europe or the United States.

 Some of our recruitment technology service providers may have data centres located outside of Australia.
 At this time and to the best of our knowledge the overseas data centre could be located in the United States, Singapore and in other countries.

 8 WHEN WE MAY DISCLOSE FROM THE EU / EEA TO OUTSIDE THE EU / EEA

 If EU data protection law applies to your personal data, the following section applies: